Gamepad spending in the U.S. just broke a March record

 Gamepad sales spike

-It”s impossible to ignore the effect of coronavirus, though.
+It’s impossible to ignore the effect of coronavirus, though.
 Many people picked up consoles and extra controllers to ensure they could play games with their families during isolation.
 This led to another record.

 “Gamepad spending reached a new all-time high for a March month, with dollar sales exceeding those of the previous best set a year ago,” said Piscatella.
 “The Nintendo Swtich Pro Controller was the best-selling individual gamepad of March, while PlayStation 4 generated an all-time single platform high in gamepad spending in a March month.”